Un Poco Más (MDO album)

 The release was followed by a promotional tour that took the band through United States, Puerto Rico, and Mexico, including performances in iconic venues such as Madison Square Garden and the Bellas Artes Theatre.
 The album received favorable reviews from critics, with special praise for its vocal harmonies.
-Commercially, it achieved notable positions on the Billboard charts and was certified with gold and platinum records for its impressive sales.
-Moreover, the album was nominated for major awards, cementing MDO as one of the leading references of Latin teen pop in the late 1990s.
+Commercially, it achieved notable positions on the Billboard charts and was certified with gold and platinum records.
+Moreover, the album was nominated for major awards.

 Production and composition

 The artistic direction of the project was handled by Edgardo Díaz, creator and manager of the group, while the direction and musical production were led by Alejandro Jaén.
 In addition to singing, the members of the group also acted as composers and participated in the production of the album, as well as contributing to the arrangements.
 Alexis and Abel wrote five songs in Spanish and one in English, all in collaboration with arranger Tomás Torres.

 Alexis stated that several songs they wrote did not make it to the final selection of the album's repertoire.
-Regarding the experience of composing at such a young age, Abel responded: "When I get inspired to write, I don't just include things that happened to me personally, but I also let my imagination flow and write about other things that someone told me or that could happen to anyone."
+Regarding the experience of composing at such a young age, Abel responded: "When I get inspired to write, I don't just include things that happened to me personally, but I also let my imagination flow and write about other things that someone told me or that could happen to anyone".
 The singer also revealed that he has no preference between singing and composing.

-In an interview, Didier stated: "We want the public to know that we are not just four guys who dance and make the girls scream, we are also musicians."
+In an interview, Didier stated: "We want the public to know that we are not just four guys who dance and make the girls scream, we are also musicians".
 About the composition process, the group said: "There are songs where the melody came first, and others where the lyrics came first.
-However, most of the time, the songs started as a melody and later became music."
+However, most of the time, the songs started as a melody and later became music".

 In terms of the visual aspect, the artists designed a distinct image compared to their previous work.
 According to Alexis: "We wanted a change because we wanted to distance ourselves from that 'little kids' image and make the public see us as more mature.
-Our fans grew as we grew, and now we can do more aggressive and sensual things."
+Our fans grew as we grew, and now we can do more aggressive and sensual things".
 The image presented was much cleaner: they dressed in a youthful way but at the same time appeared formal.
-The group stated: "For us, the image we present to our audience is crucial; we want to make the best impression, not just with our music."
+The group stated: "For us, the image we present to our audience is crucial; we want to make the best impression, not just with our music".